GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 <br>

-In Protected Audience API, an ad auction is a collection of small JavaScript programs the browser runs on the user's device to choose an ad.
+In the Protected Audience API, an ad auction is a collection of small JavaScript programs the browser runs on the user's device to choose an ad.
 To preserve privacy, all ad auction code from the seller and buyers is run in isolated JavaScript [worklets](/docs/privacy-sandbox/glossary/#worklet) that can't talk to the outside world.

-A seller (a publisher or a [supply-side platform](/docs/privacy-sandbox/glossary/#ssp)) initiates a Protected Audience API ad auction on a site that sells ad space (such as a news site).
+A seller (a publisher or a [supply-side platform](/docs/privacy-sandbox/glossary/#ssp)) initiates a Protected Audience ad auction on a site that sells ad space (such as a news site).
 The seller chooses buyers to participate in the auction, indicates what space is for sale, and provides additional criteria for the ad.
 Each buyer is the owner of an interest group.